 Another winner in our book is Slack.
 You’ve most likely used a chat application before, but Slack differentiates itself with its robust file management features, ability to integrate with Trello (among a hundred other apps and climbing), and notification customizability.
 You can set up specialized channels where only certain friends or coworkers can interact to help cut down on the volume of chatter and you can also make video calls within the app itself.
 According to the team behind Slack, their customers see an average of 49% reduction in internal email, which is great news for our overstuffed inboxes.

-Using just these two tools can work wonders in streamlining tasks and the people handling them.
+Just using just these two tools can work wonders in streamlining tasks and the people handling them.
 We encourage you to experiment a little to see how they could fit into your organization.

-Once a need is identified, a key element to making these (and really any new app or software) work within an organization is to identify a champion for the solution.
+Keep in mind that, even though you may not be painfully aware of them, needs ALWAYS exist within organizations that require efficient team communication.
+And needs may be even more exaggerated in our WFH and increasingly “outsourced” work environments.
+A key element to making these (and really any new app or software) work within an organization is to identify a champion for the solution.
 This is usually someone tasked with managing an inefficient process or solving a difficult challenge within the organization.
 When many others feel this productivity pain or understand the need to solve this challenge, they will often make extra efforts to support the champion.

 Once you have your champion, give these tools one year and when you ask for an update, you will likely start to hear comments like: “I don’t know how we even functioned as an organization without Trello and Slack!”.